Esri/react-arcgis/readme.md

 # React-ArcGIS

 React-ArcGIS is a library of React components which use the ArcGIS API for JavaScript v.4.3.
-React-ArcGIS components will handle fetching of the required AMD scripts and render themselves into the DOM.
+React-ArcGIS components will handle fetching of the required AMD scripts and render themselves when ready.
 (Please note that this fetching process will give window['require'] to the dojo loader)

 ## Installation:

 1. Run `npm i --save react-arcgis`

+## Recently added stuff:

+- You can now add custom loader components to a `<Map />` or `<Scene />` through the `loadComponent` and `failComponent` props.

 ## Basic Usage: